Frequency conditions for the global stability of nonlinear delay equations with several equilibria: Preliminaries

-In the case $G$ is eventually norm continuous (resp. eventually compact) the semigroups $G^{\otimes m}$ and $G^{\wedge m}$ are also eventually norm continuous (resp. eventually compact).
-In particular, the Spectral Mapping Theorem for Semigroups can be used to relate the spectrum of $A$ with the spectra of $A^{\otimes m}$ and $A^{[\wedge m]}$.
-In the case of eventually compact semigroups, which arise in the study of delay equations, we can relate eigenvalues and the corresponding spectral subspaces of $A$ and $A^{\otimes m}$ or $A^{[\wedge m]}$ (see \cite{Anikushin2023Comp}).
-For us the following corollary is important concerned with the spectral bound of $A^{[\wedge m]}$ is important. \begin{proposition} Suppose that $G$ is eventually compact and let $\lambda_{1}(A)$, $\lambda_{2}(A)$, $\ldots$ be the eigenvalues of $A$ arranged by nonincreasing of real parts and according to their multiplicity.
+If $G$ is eventually norm continuous (resp. eventually compact), the semigroups $G^{\otimes m}$ and $G^{\wedge m}$ are also eventually norm continuous (resp. eventually compact) by \cite[Propositions 2.2 and 2.3]{Anikushin2023Comp}.
+In the case of eventually compact semigroups, which arise in the study of delay equations, we can relate eigenvalues and the corresponding spectral subspaces of $A$ with those of $A^{[\otimes m]}$ or $A^{[\wedge m]}$, see \cite[Theorem 3.2]{Anikushin2023Comp}.
+In this paper, the following property concerned with the spectral bound of $A^{[\wedge m]}$ is important. \begin{proposition} Suppose that $G$ is eventually compact, and let $\lambda_{1}(A), \lambda_{2}(A), \ldots$ be the eigenvalues of $A$ arranged by nonincreasing their real parts and according to their multiplicities.
 Then the spectral bound $s(A^{[\wedge m]})$ of $A^{[\wedge m]}$ is given by